 Fractures are frequently referred to as broken bones.
 Shoulder fractures commonly involve the clavicle, or the collarbone, the humerus, or the upper arm bone, and the scapula, or the shoulder blade.

 The healthcare professional may additionally order certain tests to help identify the reason for the patient’s shoulder pain and help determine if the symptoms are due to other health issues.
-The following list demonstrates the variety of tests which can help determine the diagnosis.
+The following list demonstrates the variety of tests that can help determine the diagnosis.

 Dr. Alex Jimenez’s Insight